thenbrent/multisite-user-management/readme.txt

 Tags: multisite
 Requires at least: 3.0
 Tested up to: 3.0
-Stable tag: 0.2
+Stable tag: 0.4

 Automatically add new users to each site in your Multisite WordPress installation.

 == Description ==

 Running a Multisite WordPress?
-You no longer need to manually add new users to each of your sites.
+You no longer need to add new users to each of your sites manually.

 With this plugin, users are assigned a default role for each of your sites.
 You determine the default role for each site under the **Multisite User Management** section of the *Super Admin | Options* page.

-You can assign different roles for each site or no role if you want some site's to be kept private.
+You can assign different roles for each site or no role if you want a site to be kept private.

 == Installation ==

 Please follow these instructions carefully.
-The plugin uses a special Multisite so it requires a slightly different installation to your vanilla WordPress plugin.
+The plugin uses a special Multisite hook so it requires a slightly different installation to your vanilla WordPress plugin.

-1. Upload the `ms-user-management.php` file to the `wp-content/mu-plugins/` directory (you can discard the directory and its contents).
+1. Upload the `ms-user-management.php` file to the `wp-content/mu-plugins/` directory (you can discard the multisite-user-management directory and its contents).
 1. Once uploaded to `mu-plugins`, the plugin will be activated automatically.
 1. Navigate to the **Multisite User Management** section of the *Super Admin | Options* page and set the default role for each of your sites.